-Sometimes, the friendly skies get a bit too friendly for me.
+I really do like meeting new people in my travels, but sometimes, the friendly skies of an airplane do get a bit too friendly for me.
 I had just settled into my exit row seat on the aisle of a Canadair Regional Jet from Los Angeles to Sacramento when Madame X arrived.
 She pointed to the window seat and then, without waiting for me to disengage from my seat and move to the aisle to allow her to pass, she straddled my legs and with a twisting move that would have impressed the most advanced pole dancer, brushed her ample posterior past my face.

 Across the aisle, my wife shot me an amused glance.
 Unbeknownst to me she had seen Madame X in the waiting area telling everybody within earshot her story of woe and missed flights.
 Myself, I was beginning to regret our decision to select aisle seats across from each other to allow for more elbow room.
 I’d rather have my wife’s posterior brush across my face any day of the week and twice on Sunday, but too late to turn back now.
 Madame X was settled into her seat and already busily deploying items from a purse large enough to double as a checked luggage on many airlines.

-For the next few minutes, I ducked, weaved and parried Madame X’s wayward right elbow that kept crossing into my air space as she rummaged through the magazines and other items now spread across her lap, scattered around her feet.
+For the next few minutes, I ducked, weaved and parried Madame X’s wayward right elbow as she rummaged through the magazines and other items now spread across her lap and scattered around her feet.
 Several managed to migrate onto the shared armrest.
 “You don’t mind, do you?”

 Feeling the need for distraction and feeling a big peckish, I dove into a bag of chips, which of course I dutifully shared with my wife.
 Once finished with the chips, my wife handed me half of an albacore tuna sandwich we acquired in the airport for sustenance.
-No sooner had I engaged the sandwich with my mouth than I became aware of Madame X, out of the corner of my eye.
+As soon as I took my first bite, I became aware of Madame X, out of the corner of my eye.
 It seems she was now staring at me.
 As I turned to smile weakly at her, she launched.

 Her words cascaded down from the friendly skies like snow in a blinding storm, obliterating anything in view and suffocating me under their weight.
-I dared not respond as I knew where that would lead: She’d talk non-stop for the entire flight.
+I dared not respond as I knew where that could lead: She might talk non-stop for the entire flight and suck all the remaining air out of the airplane.
 So I just nodded and chewed.

 “Oh my, I can’t believe that,” said Madame X.